Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-• Be sure to list your degrees and certifications and the schools that you went to
+• In the list, include your degrees or certifications and the schools that you went to

 Skills: